sebastjan-hribar/tachiban/README.md

 # Tachiban

-Tachiban provides simple authentication system with the power of bcrypt and offers the following functionalities (with methods listed below under Methods by features):
+Tachiban (立ち番 - standing watch) provides simple authentication system with the power of bcrypt and offers the following functionalities (with methods listed below under Methods by features):
 - Signup